Federal enclave: Post-WWII: Courts apply state laws without retrocession

-After World War II, the states began to apply state laws to enclave residents without waiting for Congress to act.
+After World War II, states began to apply state laws to enclave residents without waiting for Congress to act.
 Thus, in 1952, a California court gave enclave residents the right to vote in state elections, rejecting the "extraterritoriality" doctrine, and holding that enclave residents were residents of the state.
-In 1970, the Supreme Court agreed, in Evans v.
-Cornman, holding that all enclave residents have a right to vote in state elections.
+In 1970, the Supreme Court agreed in Evans v.
+Cornman, holding that all enclave residents had a right to vote in state elections.

 In 1950, without addressing the jurisdictional issue directly, Congress passed legislation providing federal financial aid to schools in localities impacted by federal facilities.
 Six years later, in 1956, the government reported that because of this federal aid, "not a single child is being denied the right to a public school education because of his residence on a federal enclave".

 Earlier, courts in Kansas, Georgia, and New Mexico held they had no jurisdiction to grant divorces to residents of federal enclaves.
-But after each state amended its divorce statutes to permit such divorces, court decisions in each state upheld the validity of these statutes.
+After each state amended its divorce statutes to permit such divorces, however, court decisions in each state have upheld the validity of these statutes.
 Today, every state treats enclave residents as residents of the state for purposes of divorce proceedings.

 1953: Abolishment of the extraterritoriality doctrine

 The extraterritoriality doctrine was abolished by the Supreme Court in 1953 in Howard v.
 Commissioners.
 The city of Louisville, Kentucky, had annexed a federal enclave into its city limits, thereby allowing the collection of city taxes from enclave residents under the Buck Act.
-Residents of the enclave argued that the annexation was improper because the federal enclave "ceased to be a part of Kentucky when the United States assumed exclusive jurisdiction over it".
-The Supreme Court rejected the argument, holding that the annexation did not interfere with federal functions, and what was important was "friction, not fiction":
+Residents of the enclave argued that the annexation was improper because the federal enclave "ceased to be a part of Kentucky when the United States assumed exclusive jurisdiction over it"; the Supreme Court rejected the argument, holding that the annexation did not interfere with federal functions and emphasized "friction, not fiction":

-1956: Congress can authorize state law without retrocession
+1956: state law without retrocession, concurrent jurisdiction

 In 1956, three years after Howard v.
 Commissioners, the Supreme Court in Offutt Housing Co. v.
 Sarpy County upheld Congress' power to authorize the application of state laws to federal enclaves without a "relinquishment" of jurisdiction.
 In affirming the state's right to tax a private builder of military housing, the Supreme Court emphasized that the Congress' authorization for state taxation on enclave property was not a retrocession: "We do not hold that Congress has relinquished this power over these areas.
 We hold only that Congress, in the exercise of this power, has permitted such state taxation as is involved in the present case."